tudddorrr/clay/docs/services.md

 A route (`ServiceRoute`) is comprised of:
 - `method`: a HTTP method (e.g. PUT)
 - `path`: The path of the endpoint (e.g. /users)
-- `handler` (optional): The name of the function to call when the endpoint is called.
+- `handler` (optional): The name of or a function to call when the endpoint is called.
 If not defined, this will default to the HTTP method in lowercase (i.e. GET requests will called `get()`)

 ```
 const routes: ServiceRoute[] = [